Lil Gator Game: Plot

 Players control Lil Gator, a curious and outgoing young alligator who enjoys exploring and hanging out with their friends.
 Years ago, they used to have make-believe adventures at the local island park with their older sister, who would create elaborate cardboard props and structures for them to play with.
 In the present, Lil Gator's sister has become busy with their college studies and no longer has time to play.
 Distraught, Lil Gator decides to rally the other children in the park to create an expansive fantasy game in the hopes their sister will be compelled to join.
+Once all of the Lil Gator’s friends have joined the game, Lil Gator's sister decides to take a break from her studies and join the game.

 Development

 The game's development was started by Scott Slucher, with the other two developers, Robin Burgess and Connor Quinn, joining after.
 Development on the game started in 2020, based on a small tech demo, Playground Hero.
 The positive reception to a GIF of the game's gator running around in a circle spurred publisher attention and helped the game start production.

 The main character's design was inspired by Link from The Legend of Zelda, specifically the design from Oracle of Seasons and Oracle of Ages.
 As for influences on the writing, the developers took inspiration from Frog Detective, The Fairly OddParents, and SpongeBob SquarePants.
 The side quests in particular were based on the Yakuza series, with a focus on the absurd nature of the characters.
 The game's visual style and exploratory nature was influenced by 2019's A Short Hike, alongside Kirby Air Ride and Tony Hawk's Pro Skater.

 In February 2023, the game received a speedrunning mode.

+In February 2026, the game received a paid DLC, Lil Gator Game: In the Dark, which allows players to explore the island's underground.